rocky-linux/documentation/docs/labs/systems_administration_II/lab7-the_linux_kernel.md

         CONFIG_BTRFS_FS=y
         ```

-18. Complete another important step for custom Kernels on Rocky Linux distro.
+18. Let's optimize the kernel build time and also reduce the amount of disk space used during the kernel compile stage by setting.
+By setting `CONFIG_DEBUG_INFO=no`, the resulting kernel image will NOT include debugging info thereby resulting in a smaller kernel image.
+This removes debugging symbols from the built kernel and modules.
 Type:

     ```bash
+    # sed -ri '/CONFIG_DEBUG_INFO/s/=.+/="no"/g' ~/build/kernel/.config
+    ```

+19. Complete another important step for custom Kernels on Rocky Linux distro.
+Type:

+    ```bash
     [root@localhost linux-6*]# sed -ri '/CONFIG_SYSTEM_TRUSTED_KEYS/s/=.+/=""/g' ~/build/kernel/.config
     ```

-19. Add a simple customization to the new kernel, allowing you to distinguish it from the other stock Kernels more easily.
+20. Add a simple customization to the new kernel, allowing you to distinguish it from the other stock Kernels more easily.
 For this, use the `sed` utility to edit the Makefile in place.
 Type:

     ```bash
     [root@localhost linux-6.*]# sed  -i 's/^EXTRAVERSION.*/EXTRAVERSION = -custom/'  Makefile
     ```

-20. Verify the full version of the kernel that you just customized by passing the `kernelversion` target to the `make` command.
+21. Verify the full version of the kernel that you just customized by passing the `kernelversion` target to the `make` command.
 Type:

     ```bash
     [root@localhost ~]# make O=~/build/kernel kernelversion
     ```

-21. You are ready to compile the kernel.
+22. You are ready to compile the kernel.
 Type:

     ```bash
     [root@localhost linux-6.*]# make  O=~/build/kernel -j $(nproc)